rayrobdod/string-context-parser-combinator/Base/src/docs/_docs/getting-started.md

 ```

 We'll start by creating a Interpolator that will match one of any character from the processed string.
-[[CharWhere|com.rayrobdod.stringContextParserCombinator.Interpolator.Interpolators.CharWhere]] is one of the leaf parsers that can be used for this;
+[[charWhere|com.rayrobdod.stringContextParserCombinator.Interpolator.Interpolators.charWhere]] is one of the leaf parsers that can be used for this;
-`CharWhere` takes a predicate and creates a parser in which,
+`charWhere` takes a predicate and creates a parser in which,
 if the next character passes the predicate, the parser passes and the character is captured.
 Since we want this parser to match any character,
 we will use a predicate that always returns true.